-- teacher or catechist manuals only when they complement student materials that already have a declaration of conformity or are in the process of a review for conformity. - 2.
-Catechetical materials that are published in the form of regularly updated leaflets or periodicals with frequently changing content, including materials related to the Church's liturgical year - Individual monographs that focus specifically on individual topics, teachings, or devotions, including biblical commentaries and collegelevel student texts - 4.
+- 2. Catechetical materials that are published in the form of regularly updated leaflets or periodicals with frequently changing content, including materials related to the Church's liturgical year - 3.
+Individual monographs that focus specifically on individual topics, teachings, or devotions, including biblical commentaries and collegelevel student texts - 4.
 Materials focused on chastity and human sexuality that include biological and physiological content in addition to catechetical content - 5.
 Audio tapes, video tapes, websites, and DVDs or CD-ROMs